-Factbox - Suspects linked to the Paris, Brussels attacks
+FACTBOX - Suspects linked to the Paris, Brussels attacks

 * Khalid Zerkani, 42, Moroccan, headed a Brussels-based criminal ring recruiting prospective fighters to go to Syria, as well as to commit petty thefts to help finance Islamic State.
 He was jailed for 12 years in the Syrian Connection case.

-* Reda Kriket, 34, French, was arrested in the Paris suburb of Argenteuil on Thursday and is suspected of belonging to a militant network planning an attack in France.
+* Reda Kriket, 34, French, was arrested in the Paris suburb of Argenteuil on March 24 and is suspected of belonging to a militant network planning an imminent attack in France.
 He was found as part of investigations into the Paris attacks.
-He had been sentenced in absentia to 10 years in Belgium last July for recruiting Islamist fighters for Syria in the Syrian Connection case.
+He had been sentenced in absentia to 10 years in Belgium last July for recruiting Islamist fighters for Syria in the Zerkani case.

-* Mohamed Abrini, 31, Belgian, has been directly linked to Salah Abdeslam and is on Europol's top 50 most-wanted list.
-Some Belgian media have suggested he might be the fugitive third man in the CCTV image taken in Brussels airport on Tuesday and who prosecutors believe abandoned his bomb without detonating it.

 * Mohamed Belkaid, 35, Algerian, was killed by police in the flat in Forest on March 15.
 He was in Belgium illegally but was only known to police for petty crimes committed in 2014.